 In its compensation review process, the Compensation Committee considers whether our compensation program serves the best interests of our stockholders.
-At the 2017 Annual Meeting of Stockholders, over 89% of the votes cast (excluding abstentions and broker non-votes) were in favor of the advisory vote to approve executive compensation.
+At the 2017 Annual Meeting of Stockholders, over 89% of the votes cast (excluding abstentions and broker non-votes) were in favor of the advisory vote to approve executive compensation, and, underscoring their faith in the compensation decisions of our board of directors, our stockholders approved holding such future "say on pay" votes on a triennial, as opposed to annual, basis.
 The Compensation Committee considered this outcome and believes that it conveyed our stockholders' strong support of the Compensation Committee's decisions and the existing executive compensation programs at a macro level.
-Our largest stockholder, which holds approximately 33.34% of our outstanding shares, has voted in favor of our say on pay proposal each year that a vote has been held.
+Our largest stockholder, which holds approximately 32.92% of our outstanding shares, has voted in favor of our say on pay proposal each year that a vote has been held.
 In each of the years from 2012 through 2017 we have had discussions with as many of our institutional investors as possible in order to better understand their views on our compensation practices and structure.
 The Compensation Committee carefully considers this feedback, which was a significant factor in prompting the key characteristics of our executive compensation program outlined in the box above at the beginning of this Compensation Discussion and Analysis.

-Following the 2017 advisory vote and discussions with stockholders in 2017, the Compensation Committee decided to retain the core design of our executive compensation programs for the remainder of 2017 and in 2018, as it believes the programs continue to attract, retain and appropriately incentivize senior management, and have the strong support of our stockholders based on the most recent advisory vote.
-At the 2017 Annual Meeting of Stockholders, our stockholders overwhelmingly approved a frequency of every three years for holding future advisory votes to approve executive compensation.
-We believe this demonstrates our stockholders' ongoing confidence in the appropriateness and effectiveness of our executive compensation program.
-Accordingly, the next such advisory vote will be held at the 2020 Annual Meeting of Stockholders.
-The Compensation Committee will continue to consider the results from future advisory votes on executive compensation, as well as feedback from stockholders throughout the course of each year.
+Following the 2017 advisory vote and discussions with stockholders in 2017 and 2018, the Compensation Committee decided to retain the core design of our executive compensation programs for 2018 and 2019, as it believes the programs continue to attract, retain and appropriately incentivize senior management, and have the strong support of our stockholders based on the most recent advisory vote.
+Additionally, we believe that our stockholders' election in 2017 to hold triennial, instead of annual, advisory votes to approve executive compensation demonstrates our stockholders' ongoing confidence in the appropriateness and effectiveness of our executive compensation program.
+Accordingly, the next such advisory vote will be held at the 2020 Annual Meeting of Stockholders throughout the course of each year.
 Based on the foregoing, we believe our programs are effectively designed and continue to be aligned with the interests of our stockholders.